FRex/blasha1/README.md

 `rampin` is my Windows specific CLI utility to ensure files get into and stay in disk cache: [FRex/rampin](https://github.com/FRex/rampin).

-In `testrun.txt` there's output of running `test.sh`, with interesting results:
-`openssl sha1` is the fastest, `mysha1sum.exe` and `python sha1.py` are on par, both taking 50% more time than `openssl sha1`, `sha1sum` is a bit faster than them, but takes 25% more time than `openssl sha1`, and `busybox sha1sum` is the slowest, and *very* slow, taking 2.25x the time my implementation and Python did.

-These results will vary by OS, system, implementation, compilers used, etc. but they are still curious, e.g. the fact that a simple C implementation in portable pure C with `gcc -O2` can compete with GNU coreutils and OpenSSL binaries and not lose by much.

 In `bench.py` there is a Python script that does a test similar to one done by `test.sh` but prints the sorted hashing speeds (file size divided by time taken, so it favors big files where startup) too.
 It also runs `rampin` first.